The Benefits of Placenta Encapsulation

 How can placentophagia help curb postpartum mood problems?

 Research published in The Journal of Nutrition shows that postpartum iron-deficiency (anemia) can cause postpartum depression and anxiety.
-Research published in The Journal of Obstetrics & Gynecology also shows that fatigue is one of the major causes of postpartum depression, but mothers report that consuming the placenta can boost energy levels.
+A study published in The Journal of Obstetrics & Gynecology also indicates that fatigue is one of the major causes of postpartum depression, but mothers report that consuming the placenta can boost energy levels.
 Though few scientific studies have been spent on placentophagia itself, the combined existing research suggests that ingesting the iron-rich placenta may be a good first line of defense against postpartum mood problems.
-Disclaimer: This is not to suggest that placentophagia is a cure or treatment for established mental health problems, nor should it replace any medically-prescribed treatment.
+Disclaimer: This is not to suggest that placentophagia is a cure or treatment for established mental health problems.
+Nor should it replace any medically-prescribed treatment.
 It may only be one tool in helping to curb or limit postpartum depressive symptoms.

 How do I get my placenta encapsulated?

-Yes, you could choose to dehydrate and encapsulate your placenta yourself, however, most people are hiring a placenta encapsulation specialist.
-A placenta professional will normally have special training and equipment to process the placenta and should be following the OSHA safety guidelines for exposure to bloodborne pathogens.
+Yes, you could choose to dehydrate and encapsulate your placenta yourself.
+However, most people are hiring a placenta encapsulation specialist.
+A placenta professional will typically have specialized training and equipment to process the placenta and should be following the OSHA safety guidelines for exposure to bloodborne pathogens.
 Most often, the placenta professional in your area is probably a doula, midwife, or other birth worker professional who works closely with birthing mothers.

 What are the methods for encapsulation?

 There are two main methods for encapsulation, and before hiring a professional, you should ask which methods they offer so you can choose the one you prefer.
 Each recipe has pros and cons.